kendell7966/kendell7966/README.md

 ## Kendell W Cottam - GitHub Projects

+This is a compilation of code that I have been working on recently, as well as a demo of my VirtualLens 3D software (coming soon).
+I am currently taking courses on Computer Vision and Deep Learning using Python at OpenCV University.
+There are many interesting projects that I have worked on and I am publishing them here to show examples of my code.

 <!--
 **kendell7966/kendell7966** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.